• Skip to main content

 Sliced pumpkin galette on wooden plate.

-Galettes offer a unique take on traditional pies and pastries.
-Unlike a deep-dish pie, a galette has a flat shape and browned, crispy crust–almost like a pizza.
 You can use the same fillings that you use for pies: fresh strawberries, apples or blueberries or in this case, canned pumpkin purée.
-However, this is a savory galette, so don’t plan on eating it for dessert.
+However, this is savory like my potato galette, so don't plan on eating it for dessert.

-• all purpose flour
+• flour - all purpose flour works great

-• cold butter – cubed
+• butter - cold and cubed

 • canned pumpkin purée - not pumpkin pie mix